Doug Emhoff paused his career for his wife Kamala Harris’s aspirations — and became the campaign’s ‘secret weapon’

 “They ask me if he really is Jewish — whatever that means,” said Jacoby, Emhoff’s former law partner.
 “And you say: ‘There’s a whole list of things.
 He is pro-Israel.
 They did break a glass at their wedding.’
 All these things they want to know that are proving his level of Jewishness.
 It’s kind of funny.”

-Emhoff establishing his Jewish bona fides could act as a counterweight to the slice of Jewish right-wingers who support Trump for hard line pro-Israel rhetoric and for moving the U.S. Embassy to Jerusalem even as an overwhelming majority of American Jews oppose him and some prominent groups have labeled him an anti-Semite.
+Emhoff establishing his Jewish bona fides could act as a counterweight to the slice of Jewish right-wingers who support Trump for hard-line pro-Israel rhetoric and for moving the U.S. Embassy to Jerusalem even as an overwhelming majority of American Jews oppose him and some prominent groups have labeled him an anti-Semite.

-Friends say Emhoff is not a member of a temple and describe him as a less than observant Jew, who nonetheless identifies deeply with Judaism and has been shaped by its values.
+Friends say Emhoff is not a member of a temple and describe him as a less-than-observant Jew who nonetheless identifies deeply with Judaism and has been shaped by its values.
 On a trip last year to Michigan, he went to Temple Israel in West Bloomfield with Marseille Allen, a local activist.
 When Allen told him that she’d recently converted to Judaism, the low-key Emhoff surprised her by throwing up his hands.

 “Welcome to the tribe!” he said.